derbyparty/derby-router/README.md

   });
 ```

-But also `this` in the function is `DerbyRouteController` witch provide some
+But also `this` in the function is `DerbyRouteController` which provide some
-additional functionality (including to work with modules):
+additional functionality:

 | property | description |
 |----------|-------------|